-Today's horoscopes, puzzles & comics - MyToba.ca
+Today's Horoscopes, Puzzles & Comics - MyToba.ca News

-Today’s horoscopes, puzzles & comics
+Today’s Horoscopes, Puzzles & Comics

+WINNIPEG, MB – Welcome to MyToba’s horoscopes, puzzles, comics, and celebrity birthdays!

+Celebrating a birthday today is singer and sometime actor Ricky Martin, turning 45.
+Martin recently announced his new Vegas Show and engagement, click the video above for more information from Simon Thompson!

-Welcome to MyToba.ca’s puzzles, comics and horoscopes!
-Just click on one of the links below to enjoy a whole new world of fun and entertainment.
+Just click on one of the links below to enjoy a whole new world of fun and entertainment!

 Horoscopes

 What do the stars have in store for you today?
+What celebrity is celebrating a birthday?
 Click the link and find out.

 Puzzles